bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 All facades, services, and data access objects should define an interface and an implementation following the guidelines and practices discussed in the past sections.

 ### Transactions
 This cannot be stressed enough for most e-commerce solutions.
 The basic principle of transactional design is that every action must pass as expected and any failures must lead to a rollback.
-Either everything passes and data is commiteed or nothing passes and a rollback is initiated.
+Either everything passes and data is committed or nothing passes and a rollback is initiated.

 Every transactional action must be executed in a transaction.
 This is implemented through the usage of the  **de.hybris.platform.tx.Transaction** utility as well as the **de.hybris.platform.tx.TransactionBody**

 The example shows how to implement transactional logic.
-Any exception that occures within the execute method result in a rollback of any commits that could have been performed
+Any exception that occurs within the execute method result in a rollback of any commits that could have been performed

 		Transaction.current().execute(new TransactionBody()
 			{